[Skip to content]

 LSE report on RAID

-The RAID service is for people aged over 16 years with mental health or substance misuse needs who access accident and emergency (A&E) departments in hospitals in Birmingham and Solihull.
+The RAID service is for people with mental health or substance misuse needs who access accident and emergency (A&E) departments in hospitals in Birmingham and Solihull.

 one point of contact and access for the acute hospital,